Six things about … Jacek Olczak21 Jan 2019 · 3 min read

 1. Growing up in Poland showed Jacek the power of information to change human behavior.

-“When I was growing up, Poland was a Communist regime; we experienced shortages of all kinds – I remember the coupon-ration system in place for cigarettes.
+“When I was growing up, Poland was a Communist regime; we experienced shortages of all kinds—I remember the coupon-ration system in place for cigarettes.
 Information didn’t flow freely at all.”
-But things changed radically after the regime change, Jacek recalls.
-With broader product choices and more information for consumers.
-“This let me make better choices in my own lifestyle – and showed me that knowledge is everything.
+But things changed radically after the regime change, Jacek recalls, with broader product choices and more information for consumers.
+“This let me make better choices in my own lifestyle—and showed me that knowledge is everything.
 Give people the right information, and they will make better choices.”
-As a pragmatist, Jacek believes that even if PMI stopped selling cigarettes tomorrow, nothing would change so long as consumers are not properly informed about the alternatives to cigarettes.
+As a pragmatist, Jacek believes that even if PMI stopped selling cigarettes tomorrow, nothing would change so long as consumers were not properly informed about the alternatives to cigarettes.

 2. He is excited by the enormity of the change of direction at PMI.

 “We are going to create a future of change and, yes, that does get you excited.”
 He accepts that transforming PMI is going to be a lengthy and costly operation.
 The knowledge that important work has already begun is reassuring though.
-“Last year alone, in the EU, we offered several thousand coaches to help adult smokers convert to noncombustible products.
+“Last year alone, in the EU, we offered several thousand coaches to help adult smokers convert to smoke-free products.
 They were able to offer a helping hand to consumers in the first week or two of conversion to the new product.”
 Attitudes are changing fast.

 3. His 25 years at PMI have given him confidence that transformative change is possible.